weaversa/cryptol-course/labs/LorumIpsum/LoremIpsumAnswers.md

 # Test Vectors

-Some test vectors are provided here to help you test your Lorum Ipsum key generation specification.
-First, wrap the `secretKey` with the `KEK`, both found below, using all approved issue numbers to create a suite of LorumIpsum keys.
+Some test vectors are provided here to help you test your Lorem Ipsum key generation specification.
+First, wrap the `secretKey` with the `KEK`, both found below, using all approved issue numbers to create a suite of LoremIpsum keys.

 ```
 TestKEK = 0x3d43108b5b243b90dda78f75736cc629